Q. Do you serve food?

 Q. How many people will be in the lounge at once?

 A. We limit the number of humans to 15 to 18 per hour to ensure a good time will be had by all.
 Cats can become overstimulated with too much excitement and their well-being is our greatest concern.
 Cats also sleep a lot so we want to make sure the cat-to-people ratio isn’t disappointing for guests.

 Q. Can I bring my own cat?

-A. No. All resident kitties are fully vetted and available for adoption.
+A. No. All resident kitties are fully vetted and available for adoption through a rescue organization.
 We ensure all cats have passed their wellness exam, are spayed/neutered, combo tested neg/neg for FIV/FeLV, and are up to date on all shots, flea preventative, and deworming medicine.

 Q. Why is there an age requirement to visit the cats?